6 Best Dog-friendly Beaches in New Hampshire 2025

 3. Bass Beach – Rye, New Hampshire

 Bass Beach is a popular tourist destination and a popular surfing spot.
-This rocky beach is a hotspot for seaglass hunters and beach enthusiasts.
-The high waves make it challenging for the surfers to surf.
+This rocky beach is a hotspot for sea glass hunters and beach enthusiasts.
+The high waves make it challenging for surfers.

 This pristine beach allows dogs to be assigned hours in seasons.
 Two cottages are present that resemble the original “tiny houses”.
 Lifeguards are absent here.